Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Insights for revenue-maximization in packing domains

-We briefly sketch the main ideas. we consider the prototypical problem of combinatorial auctions (CAs), where a feasible allocation $\w$ consisting of allocating a disjoint set $\w_i$ of items (which could be empty) to each player $i$, and player $i$'s value under allocation $\w$ is $v_i(\w_i)$, where $v_i:2^{[m]}\mapsto\R_+$ is player $i$'s private valuation function.
+We consider the prototypical problem of combinatorial auctions; similar arguments can be made for other packing domains.
+In CAs, a feasible allocation $\w$ is one that allots a disjoint set $\w_i$ of items (which could be empty) to each player $i$, and player $i$'s value under allocation $\w$ is $v_i(\w_i)$, where $v_i:2^{[m]}\mapsto\R_+$ is player $i$'s private valuation function.
 We use $v_i(\w)$ to denote $v_i(\w_i)$.
 Let $V_i$ denote the set of all private types of player $i$, and $V_{-i}=\prod_{j\neq i}V_j$.
+As before, let $\Om$ be the set of all feasible solutions.